 Weight management is a simple equation: Eat more than you burn, and you gain weight.
 Eat less and you lose weight.

 Beyond that, counting calories is an external system (outside of your body).
-In essence, clients who count calories are less likely to see lasting results because they’re outsourcing appetite awareness to the food-label gods.
-To really win at calorie control, help coach your clients on tuning in to their internal hunger signals.
+In essence, people who count calories are less likely to see lasting results because they’re outsourcing appetite awareness to the food-label gods.
+To really win at portion control, coach your clients or patients on tuning into their internal hunger signals.

 For these reasons, and more, we tell our clients that for most people, counting calories is a lot of work for very little benefit.